 - Fast when rendering static lists.

 - For pages with many interactive elements, Angular becomes slow.

 - Original design tends to be slow.

 - Concerns with performance because of many DOM elements.

 - Scopes are easy to use, but hard to debug.

-- Router is limited.
+- The router is limited.

 Note.
 The functionalities of Angular 2 differ from the above described.
 Angular 2 was not redesigned from Angular 1, it was completely rewritten.
-The drastic changes between two versions of the framework created considerable controversy among developers.
+The drastic changes between the two versions of the framework created considerable controversy among developers.

 ReactJS.
 New Kid on the Block